richardpj/react-use-dux/README.md

 NOTE: React hooks currently require react and react-dom version 16.7.0-alpha.0 or higher.

-In order to use the hooks, your Redux store must be in available in the React context from `ReduxContextProvider`.
+In order to use the hooks, your Redux store must be available in the React context from `ReduxContext.Provider`.

-### `ReduxContextProvider`
+### ReduxContext

-Before you can use the hook, you must provide your Redux store via `ReduxContextProvider`:
+Before you can use the hook, you must provide your Redux store via `ReduxContext.Provider`:

 ```jsx
 import {createStore} from 'redux';